Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Introduction

+We notice that the second case of the conclusion of the theorem occurs when the graph $\Gamma$ is a line graph of a multi-graph, i.e. a graph whose vertices are the edges of a multi-graph $\Delta$, and two such edges adjacent if and only if they meet in a single vertex of $\Delta$.

-In case $R$ is a field of characteristic $0$, we identify these Lie algebras with quotients of compact subalgebras of Kac-Moody Lie algebras and prove that they admit a so-called generalized spin representation.
-In particular, using the computations of Section \ref{sect:examples} and \ref{sect:lie}, we are able to identify various quotients of these compact Lie subalgebras of Kac-Moody algebras and construct spin representations of such algebras extending the results of \cite{ Damour,Buyl,kohlspin}.
+These Lie algebras also appear in \cite{Tanya1,gintz}, where ordinary finite graphs and $R$ the field of complex numbers are considered.
+In case $R$ is a field of characteristic $0$ and $\lambda$ takes only the value $-1$, we can by \cite{Berman} identify these Lie algebras with quotients of compact subalgebras of Kac-Moody Lie algebras and prove that they admit a so-called generalized spin representation.
+In particular, using the computations of Section \ref{sect:examples} and \ref{sect:lie}, we are able to identify various quotients of these compact Lie subalgebras of Kac-Moody algebras and construct spin representations of such algebras extending the results of \cite{ Damour,Buyl,spin}.
 This is the topic of Section \ref{sect:kac}.